dcadenas/rubydeps/README.md

 rubydeps
 ========

-A tool to create class dependency graphs from test suites
+A tool to create class dependency graphs from test suites.
+I think this is more useful than static analysis of the code base because of the high dynamic aspects of the language

 Sample output
 -------------